What Makes Thinking OS™ Unstealable

 1. No Prompt Access

-3. Modular Thinking Blocks, Not AI Tricks
+3. Modular Enforcement Blocks, Not AI Tricks

-4. Licensed Logic, Not Exposed Tools
+4. Licensed Runtime, Not Exposed Tools

-Thinking OS™ isn’t a dashboard or plugin.
+Thinking OS™ isn’t a dashboard or plugin you can pick apart.

 What you get: